Skip to content

 The carrier knows who lives at your address.
 The question is whether your policy does too.

 Audit your policy for Any driver name that appeared on this year's declarations page but was not there last year.
-Any household member of driving age who is NOT on the policy and is NOT named on a formal exclusion endorsement.
+Any household member of driving age who is not on the policy and is not named on a formal exclusion endorsement.
 McDade reviews the household roster on every auto policy review.

 Sources: CBS News Colorado (December 2024) · State Farm Personal Car Policy Notice (June 2025)